souravsk/jenkins-CI/README.md

 Name - SonarScanner
 THen Apply and Save

-Step 3 - Now go to Systeme on Manage Jenkins and search for SonarQube Servers then click on add then Add Name and server URL of Sonarquke and also token
+Step 3 - Now go to Systeme on Manage Jenkins and search for SonarQube Servers then click on add then Add Name and server URL of Sonarquke and also token.